bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ### Borderless

-By default, `<b-from-rating>` has standard Bootstrap form-control stying.
+By default, `<b-from-rating>` has standard Bootstrap form-control styling.
 To disable the default form-control border, simply set the `no-border` prop to `true`.

 ```html